-proximal

-programme

-endurance

-pilot

-CMT and
+A pilot study of proximal strength training in Charcot-Marie-Tooth disease

+Gita M. Ramdharry1,2, Alexander Pollard2, Cheryl Anderson2, Matilde Laurá2, Sinead M. Murphy3, Magdalena Dudziec1,2, Elizabeth L. Dewar2, Elspeth Hutton4, Robert Grant1, and Mary M. Reilly2

+1School of Rehabilitation Sciences, Faculty of Health, Social Work and Education, Kingston University and St George’s University of London, London, UK; 2MRC Centre for Neuromuscular Diseases, The National Hospital for Neurology and Neurosurgery and Department of Molecular Neuroscience, UCL Institute of Neurology, London, UK; 3Department of Neurology, Adelaide and Meath Hospitals Incorporating the National Children’s Hospital, Dublin, Ireland; and 4The Alfred Hospital, Melbourne, Australia

+Abstract

+Gait analysis of people with Charcot-Marie-Tooth (CMT) disease revealed

+proximal adaptive gait strategies to compensate for foot drop.We previously demonstrated

+that hip flexor muscle fatigue can limit walking endurance.
+This pilot study used a

+single-blinded cross over design to investigate the effect of a 16-week home-based

+programme of resistance training on hip flexor muscle strength.
+Measures of walking

+endurance, gait speed, exertion, fatigue, and general activity were also recorded.
+The

+exercise protocol was based on American College of Sports Medicine recommendations.

+A mixed effects model was used for analysis.
+Twenty-six people finished the study, with

+average reported exercise participation of 93%.
+No negative effects of exercise were

+observed.
+Significant increase in hip flexor muscle strength was observed on the left, but

+not the right.
+No changes were observed in walking speed and endurance measures.
+This

+pilot study of home-based resistance training showed a modest improvement in hip strength

+but only on one side.
+The lack of a more significant improvement and no improvement in

+walking measures suggests that this training protocol may not be optimal for people with

+CMT and that patients may need to stratified differently for training studies in CMT.

+Key words: endurance, exercise, gait, proximal muscles, resistance traininig, walking

+Address correspondence to:

 Gita M. Ramdharry,

-School of Rehabilitation
+School of Rehabilitation Sciences, Faculty of Health, Social Work and Education,

-Gita M Ramdharry 1,2, Alexander Pollard 2, Cheryl Anderson 2, Matilde Laurá 2, Sinead M Murphy 3, Magdalena Dudziec 1,2, Elizabeth L Dewar2, Elspeth Hutton 4, Robert Grant 1 , Mary M Reilly 2 .

-1 School of Rehabilitation Sciences, Faculty of Health, Social Work and Education, Kingston University and St George’s University of London, UK.
-2 MRC Centre for Neuromuscular Diseases, The National Hospital for Neurology and Neurosurgery and Department of Molecular Neuroscience, UCL Institute of Neurology, London, UK.
-3Department of Neurology, Adelaide and Meath Hospitals Incorporating the National Children’s Hospital, Tallaght, Dublin, Ireland.
-4The Alfred Hospital, Melbourne, Australia
+Kingston University and St George’s University of London, London, UK.

+Introduction:

 This study was funded by a grant from the Muscular Dystrophy Campaign (RA2/782/1).
 M.M.R. is grateful to the Medical Research Council (MRC) for their support.
 M.M.R. is grateful for a grant support from the NINDS/ORD (1U54NS065712-01).
 This work was undertaken at University College London Hospitals/University College London, which received a proportion of funding from the Department of Health's National Institute for Health Research Biomedical Research Centres funding scheme.
 We conducted a pilot study investigating the effects of resistance training of specifically the hip flexor muscles in people with Charcot Marie Tooth (CMT) disease.
 A biomechanical gait analysis has shown that proximal compensatory movement strategies around the hip are employed by people with CMT to compensate for distal weakness (Don et al., 2007 ; Ramdharry et al., 2009).
 Previous studies have investigated resistance training of the knee extensor and flexor muscles, but not the hip muscles (Lindeman et al., 1995; Chetlin et al., 2004).
 The American College of Sport’s Medicine (ACSM) produce exercise prescription recommendations for resistance training, including some special populations, but this does not include people with neuropathy (ACSM, 2009).